AT&T results beat Wall Street, shares rise after hours

 SAN FRANCISCO AT&T Inc (T.N) on Tuesday posted a quarterly net loss that was slightly slimmer than Wall Street expected, as its mobile device deals attracted more customers, but its users switched to other networks at a higher rate.

-AT&T shares rose about 2 percent in after-hours trading after closing at $32.81 on the New York Stock Exchange.
+AT&T shares rose 1.6 percent in after-hours trading after closing at $32.81 on the New York Stock Exchange.

 The company said postpaid churn, or the rate of customer defections, rose to 1.22 percent and average revenue per phone user declined 10.7 percent from a year earlier.